aws/aws-app-mesh-examples/walkthroughs/howto-k8s-cross-cluster/README.md

     ./deploy.sh
     ```

-## Verify CloudMap and Mesh
+## Verify Cloud Map and App Mesh

-As a part of deploy command we have pushed the images to ECR, created a namespace in CloudMap and created the mesh and the DNS entries by virtue of adding the service discovery attributes.
+As a part of deploy command we have pushed the images to ECR, created a namespace in Cloud Map and created the mesh and the DNS entries by virtue of adding the service discovery attributes.

 You may verify this, with the following command:
 ```